-The best way to avoid hangover is not drinking at all.
+The best way to avoid severe hangover is not drinking at all.
 That’s right.
 Another word of wisdom: not having sex is the best way to avoid getting pregnant.
 OK, let’s move on.

 Drinking reasonably and drinking just enough will definitely help you feel better the next morning.
 Unlike sex, having just a little alcohol will not leave you with a big belly or a cracking head.
 Drink reasonable if you can, and you’ll be much better off than any pill can do.